United States 14 min

 Partnering with the right employer of record is essential to attracting and retaining top international talent.
 It’s also your only option for hiring internationally without having to form a legal business entity within the US — which requires a lot of time, money, and resources.

 Here at Remote, we can take care of all your international hiring needs by acting as your HR department and legal team, ensuring that you stay compliant with US employment laws.
-We will also ensure that your intellectual property and other personal information are always safe and secure.
+We will also ensure that your intellectual property and other personal information is always safe and secure.

 We will also be there to support your US employees at all times, ensuring that they always feel seen, heard, and valued.
 Remote’s global employment services can offer you: